SAP/spartacus-docs/_pages/dev/css-architecture.md

 - [SASS](https://github.com/sass/node-sass) is used as the pre-processing language, like most of todays UI frameworks do
 - [CSS custom properties](https://www.w3schools.com/css/css3_variables.asp) are used for global theming
-- [CSS post processing](https://postcss.org/) is intended to be used to polyfil any of required syntax for older browsers.
+- [CSS post processing](https://postcss.org/) is intended to be used to polyfill any of required syntax for older browsers.

 ### View encapsulation

 View encapsulation ensures isolation of styles in single DOM.
 View encapsulation can be used to ensure that the component style rules from one component do not interfere with other components.
 View encapsulation is standardized in a web component architecture and provided by the so-called `shadow-dom`.
-For applications that do not leverage the shadow-dom there are a few alternatives avaiable:
+For applications that do not leverage the shadow-dom there are a few alternatives available:

 - **Emulated encapsulation**
   Angular provides _emulated_ view encapsulation by adding a (random) component ID to the generated CSS, so that the CSS rules are tightly coupled ot the component and will not interfere with other components.